Tier II Reporting and the Pennsylvania Tier II System (PATTS)

 Substances used in Research and Development Labs, Hospitals or other Medical Facilities: Any substance to the extent it is used in a research laboratory or a hospital or other medical facility under the direct supervision of a technically qualified individual.

-Gasoline and diesel fuel Stored entirely underground at retail gas stations that comply with requirements for underground storage tanks (USTS).
-The thresholds for these products are as follows:
+Gasoline and diesel fuel stored entirely underground at motor vehicle service stations engaged in retail sales to the general public and that fully comply with requirements for underground storage tanks (USTs): The thresholds for these products are as follows: Gasoline - 75,000 gallons; Diesel fuel - 100,000 gallons.
+The standard reporting threshold of 10,000 pounds applies for all other vehicle fuels.

-OSHA regulations, Section 1910.1200(b), stipulate exemptions from the requirement to prepare or have available an MSDS.
+OSHA regulations, Section 1910.1200(b), stipulate exemptions from the requirement to prepare or have available an M/SDS.
+Consult those regulations or OSHA if you have questions on a particular substance.

-If yes, there is no fee required BUT the Tier II Form must be submitted.
+If yes, there is no fee required BUT the Pennsylvania Tier II form and attachments must be submitted.

-If not, a $10 fee is required to the Commonwealth for each chemical reported on the Tier II form.
+If no, a $10 fee is required to the commonwealth for each billable chemical reported on the annual Tier II form.
 You must file the form and pay the fee by March 1st annually.

 Federal agencies were directed by Executive Order No. 12856 signed by President Clinton on August 3, 1993, to comply with all provisions of EPCRA and the Pollution Prevention Act (PPA).